MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-map.md

 There are two mandatory selections you must complete prior to the completion of the Map phase.

-- **Primary key:** (outlined in red in the preceding example).
+- **Primary key:** (outlined in the preceding example).
 It's mandatory to select one attribute as a primary key for each of your chosen entities.
 Note that for an attribute to be a valid primary key, it should not include either duplicate values, missing values, or null values.
 - **Attribute Type:** Categories under which your attributes fall such as email address or name.
 Adding a custom entity type is also possible.
 Select the type field for that attribute, and type your custom attribute-type name.
 You can also change the attribute types that were auto-identified by the system.

 ## Next step